aziz/DistractionFreeWindow/messages/latest.md

-DistractionFreeWindow (0.6.3)
+DistractionFreeWindow (0.6.4)
 =============================

-* DistractionFreeWindow's menu related code is now hidden for OSX versions of Sublime Text as reported in #19.
+* This is a minor bug fix release addressing #20.